CommunitySolidServer/CommunitySolidServer/documentation/markdown/architecture/features/notifications.md

 ```

 To detect and store WebSocket connections, the `WebSocket2021Listener` is added as a listener to the HTTP server.
-For all WebSocket connections that get opened, it verifies if they correspond to an existing subscription.
+For all WebSocket connections that get opened, it verifies whether they correspond to an existing subscription.
-If yes the information gets sent out to its stored `WebSocket2021Handler`.
+If yes, the information gets sent out to its stored `WebSocket2021Handler`.

-In this case this is a `SequenceHandler` which contains a `WebSocket2021Storer` and a `BaseStateHandler`.
+In this case, this is a `SequenceHandler`, which contains a `WebSocket2021Storer` and a `BaseStateHandler`.
 The `WebSocket2021Storer` will store the WebSocket in the same map used by the `WebSocket2021Emitter`,
-so that class can later on emit events as mentioned above.
+so that class can emit events later on, as mentioned above.
 The state handler will make sure that a notification gets sent out if the subscription has a `state` feature request,
 as defined in the notification specification.